-How good that we can see this happening throughout God’s word.
+It is important to know that we can see these powerful attributes and characteristics throughout God’s word.

-We can see it in the saving of Moses as a little bub, and his journey back to Egypt, in the Lord choosing and calling him, in his leading Israel out of slavery to the promised land.
+We can see them in the saving of Moses as a little one.
+In his journey back to Egypt.
+In the Lord choosing and calling him, and in his leading Israel of slavery to the promised land.

-We can see it in Rahab, a prostitute, of Jericho.
-A people who had rejected God.
-She believed, she feared the Lord – And her faith was rewarded, and she became part of God’s blessing of all nations through Abraham.
+We can see them in Rahab of Jericho, a prostitute.
+The city of Jericho had rejected God.
+But Rahab believed, she feared the Lord and her faith was rewarded.
+Rahab became part of God’s blessing to all nations through Abraham.

-We can see it in a foreigner, a moabite, a people from the loins of Lot – Who traded wisdom for folly and lived in Sodum – This woman, Ruth, grasped hold of the faith of her mother-in-law Naomi, and was grafted into the line of David, and of Jesus!
+We can see them in Ruth.
+Ruth was a foreigner, a Moabite.
+Ruth did not follow her ancestor Lot’s example.
+Instead she grasped hold of the faith of her mother-in-law Naomi and was grafted into the line of David, and ultimately of Jesus (just like Rahab)!

-We see it in David, who had a heart after God’s own heart.
-A shepherd of the people, who points us to Jesus.
-We see it in his own knowledge and love for Jesus – My Lord said to THE Lord …
+We see them in David who had a heart after God’s own heart.
+He was a shepherd of the people, and he points us to Jesus.

-And ultimately, we see God’s steadfast love and faithfulness meet in Jesus.
-In Him, the Saviour King, we see righteousness and peace kiss each other.
+Most clearly and fully we see them in Jesus.
+In Him we see God’s steadfast love and faithfulness meet.
+In Him we see righteousness and peace kiss each other.

-Like Melchizedek (Hebrews 7), Jesus is the king of righteousness AND of peace.
+Jesus is the king of righteousness and of peace (Hebrews 7).

-And what’s more, His people obtain His righteousness and peace.
+And more, His people obtain His righteousness and peace.

-Romans 3 v22 says, “… The righteousness of God through faith in Jesus Christ for all who believe.”
+“… The righteousness of God through faith in Jesus for all who believe.”

-Jesus makes us right, His rightness placed over us before God!
-AND He gives us peace, like nothing the world can give!
+Our King Jesus makes us right.
+His rightness stands in our place before God!
+And what’s more, He gives us a peace like nothing the world can give.

 Hallelujah, what a Saviour!